Margaret Bromley: Origins

 That Michael Lowe's focus and commitment remained at Lichfield is made clear by his 1571 grant of houses and 45 acres of land there to fund provision of clothing and coal to 12 poor local men annually – a grant that was confirmed in his will.
 This was the origin of Michael Lowe's Charity, which grew in income and scope over the next three centuries.
 In 1980 it was merged with nine other charitable funds to form Michael Lowe's and Associated Charities, which continued to emphasise provision of fuel and it plays a part in combatting poverty in the area to the present.

 It seems likely that it was around Lichfield, rather than Enville, that Margaret Lowe and her sisters grew up, and that they came to maturity while living at least some of the time at Tymore.
 Their mother died while they were still children.
 Perhaps sensing that his profitable lessee was approaching death, Peter Roos sold the Tymore estate to William Skeffington in November 1593: The Skeffington family had held Fisherwick itself since the 1520s and Sir John had handed it over to his son William in 1587, so this was a natural extension to his estates in Staffordshire.
-In 1594 Skeffington leased the house at Tymore to Batholomew Farmer for ten years, so it cannot have bee occupied by Michael Lowe's heirs at that date.
+In 1594 Skeffington leased the house at Tymore to Bartholomew Farmer for ten years, so it must have been vacated by Michael Lowe's family before or at that date.

 As they were their father's heiresses, Margaret and her two sisters cannot have had surviving brothers.
 By some point in 1594 all three seem to have moved from Tymore to join their recently married husbands.
 Nevertheless, they seem to have remained close to easch other.
 Margaret and Edward Bromley were to remain childless, so her most important male relatives were to be her nephews, the sons of her sisters: these included Oliver Bromskill and James and Thomas Abney.